promcon/website/content/2019-munich/index.md

 PromCon is organized by the [Prometheus developer community](https://prometheus.io/community/).
 For PromCon-related inquiries, please contact the [PromCon team](mailto:promcon-organizers@googlegroups.com).
-This year's edition is lead by [Richard "RichiH" Hartmann](speakers/richard-hartmann/)
+This year's edition is led by [Richard "RichiH" Hartmann](https://twitter.com/TwitchiH)